 - Long-term sustainability

-Plan of work: Outline each stage of the planned work within the proposed grant period, in 6-month increments, identifying which staff members are responsible for which tasks.
-If needed, you may clarify complex work plans with a more detailed work plan in the supplemental materials.
-(Your work plan should be clearly aligned with the planning issues outlined in the previous section as well as your proposed budget.)
+Outline a plan of work that includes each stage of planning activities to be undertaken during the proposed grant period, in 6-month increments, identifying participants, including which staff members are responsible for which tasks, as well as the goals and expected outcomes for each activity.
+If needed, you may clarify complex work plans with a more detailed plan in the supplemental materials.
+(Your work plan and related planning activities should be clearly aligned with the planning issues outlined in the previous section as well as your proposed budget.)

 - Résumés for all members of the project team (no more than two pages each; please use only institutional addresses and phone numbers)